manyducksco/borf/packages/browser/README.md

 #### Mapped Readables

 One of Borf's most important features is the ability to `.map` existing values to create a new ones.
-By mapping, you can extrude your core data into whatever shape you need it to be for views, only the core data remains writable, and everything else stays in sync.
+By mapping, you can extrude your core data into whatever shape you need for views.
+Only the core data remains writable, and everything else stays in sync.

 ```js
 const $$number = new Writable(152);